 The shrine’s roof is curved in dragon shape and the solid pillars surrounded by sophisticated sinuous dragons.
 The Lady Buddha is one of the tallest statues in Vietnam, standing 67 meters high with a 35 meters diameter lotus.

 According to legend, there was a Buddha statue drifted out of nowhere on the sandbank here during the time of Minh Mang King (Nguyen Dynasty) in the 19th century.
 The people believe that was a sign and later built a shrine for worship.
 The fishermen could work in peace for a long time.
 The pagoda now was established upon the place where the statue was drifted, naming it Bai But which meant ‘Buddha land on Earth’.

-Chua Linh Ung offers a stunning view of the city and My Khe Beach and is accessible by car, motorcycle, taxi and Grab car.
-There is no entrance fee but you can make a donation into the boxes provided in the shrine.
+Chua Linh Ung offers a stunning view of the city and My Khe Beach and is accessible by car, motorcycle, taxi, and Grab car.

 Other Stuffs to Do in Danang

 Having some extra time in Danang?
 Yey, good on you.
 Here are some places you can visit including visiting Cham Museum, taking a half-day tour to Golden Bridge and Ba Na Hills or take a drive with a scooter or car to Hai Van Pass to enjoy the mighty landscapes of Vietnam’s mountain Road linking Danang to Hue.